Malaal (film): Critical response

 Sreeparna Sengupta of The Times of India gave the film 3.5/5 stars, praising the performance of debutants Meezaan and Sharmin Segal and their onscreen chemistry, termed it as a 'simmering love story' with 'romantic and intense moments'.
 Sengupta feels the background music 'addictive' and cinematography 'top notch'.
 Concluding, Sengupta wrote, "Malaal is reminiscent of sweet romances when handwritten notes were actually a thing and it’s tender moments like these that sets the film apart.
 This one is for those who want to soak themselves into a full-blown love story."
 Priyanka Sinha Jha of News18, terms the debut duo of Meezaan and Sharmin Segal 'charming in parts', but 'rough around the edges' and rates the film with 2.5/5 stars.
 Agreeing with Sengupta, she praises the music but feels that Mangesh Hadawale’s direction 'lacks the finesse'.
 Concluding, she writes, "Malaal lacks the pathos it needed to soar to greater heights than the Tamil original (which is the source material for the film) to make Hindi cinema audiences sit up and take notice."
 Writing for NDTV, Saibal Chatterjee praised cinematographer Ragul Dharuman for 'depth of view', production designer Akriti Piplani for carving out spaces, Meezaan for screen presence and Sharmin Segal for meeting the 'demands of the character'.
 He opined that the debut duo cannot be 'just dismissed as two more beneficiaries of a nepotistic movie industry'.
 He felt that the retro soundscape put the life in the film whenever it languished, and it would have been better if the film had the courage to stress upon the 'power of love to surmount divisive forces'.
 He concluded the review as, "[Malaal] abandons the topical concern and settles for a construct that drifts towards a tame, sanitized finish."
 He rated it with 2.5/5 stars.
 Devesh Sharma reviewing for Filmfare rates the film with 3.5/5 stars.
 He praises Meezaan and Sharmin and opines that the industry has found two performers in them.
 Agreeing with Sengupta, he feels that it is a simmering love story, not like the stories commonly seen these days.
 He recommends, "Watch the film for its old-fashioned love story and realistic performances..."

 Box office

 Malaal had a total worldwide revenue of ₹25.0 million.
-It was declared a disaster by Box Office India.
+It was declared to be a “disaster” by India’s box office.